Victor Martins: 2025

 Martins's streak of top 3 qualifying continued in Imola.
 A strong start in the sprint race moved him up three places, and he eventually finished in fourth place.
 Unfortunately for Martins, a stall on the grid in the feature race left him a lap down, and despite a safety car, he was unable to finish in the points.
 He qualified on the front row for the third successive year in Monaco, His torrid luck continued into the weekend, as he was forced into the wall in the sprint race by Oliver Goethe, before being eliminated in a lap 1 incident with Alex Dunne.
 He qualified 15th in Barcelona but recovered in both races to finish fifth in the sprint and eighth in the feature.
 He returned to the front row in Austria, In the feature race, Martins dropped back at the start but assumed the race lead during the pit stops.
 He struggled with race pace following that, and eventually finished in seventh place.
 He took his first pole of the season in Silverstone.
 Martins scored a point during the sprint despite last lap contact with fellow Academy member Luke Browning, but disappointment came in the feature as he suffered front wing damage towards the end of the race of a safety car restart which forced him to retire.
 He returned to the rostrum during the Spa-Francorchamps sprint race, taking second place having showed strong race pace.
 He received a time penalty in the feature race which dropped him back following the pit stops but managed to finish in eighth place.
 In Budapest, Martins had a mixed weekend, finishing fourth in the sprint race after a battle with Arvid Lindblad, but mechanical issues curtailed his feature race mid-race.

-Martins failed to score next time out in Monza, his feature race again ending early after a collision with Gabriele Minì.
+He failed to score next time out in Monza, his feature race once again ending early due to a collision with Gabriele Minì.
+Qatar provided one last hurrah for Martins, as he took the lead at the start of the feature race from second and kept Fornaroli at bay in the closing laps for his first win of the year.
+He concluded the season on a sour note in Abu Dhabi, finishing seventh after a poor start from third in the sprint, before a collision with Dunne ended his feature race early.
+Martins placed eleventh in the overall standings with one win, two poles and three podiums.
+Feeder Series ranked him as the seventh best F2 driver of the season, summarising that Martins was "one of the unluckiest F2 drivers of recent times".